 Today, the Aurora Art Guild is an energetic group, with a membership of 30 artists working in a variety of styles.
 We work in pencil, pastel, watercolour, acrylic, oil, and mixed media.
 Every member brings a unique and different strength, which is shared through demonstrations and discussions.
 We, as members, all benefit and learn.

-The Aurora Art Guild holds two shows/sales per year: one in October at Research Park/Innovation Place, and the other in conjunction with the Prairie Artists' Guild in mid-May at the Wascana Rehabilitation Centre.
-These shows are open to the public and are no charge to attend.
+The Aurora Art Guild holds two shows/sales per year: Spring and Fall at Innovation Place.
+These shows are open to the public and are free to attend.
 Please check out the Activities page for dates and times on these sales.

 In addition to holding the shows where the members can display and sell their work, the guild provides members with opportunities for art education through workshops and retreats.

 Many of our guild members contribute to shows in numerous locations around the city.
-These include: Bushwakkers, Allan Blair Cancer Clinic, Broadway Terrace, Art Gallery of Regina, and Rochdale Roca House to name a few.
+These include: Bushwakkers, Allan Blair Cancer Clinic, Broadway Terrace, and Art Gallery of Regina to name a few.

 More information on the Guild's activities and membership can be found through this website.